Michael Collins (Irish leader): Civil War

 The Provisional Government, led by Collins, gave the order to bombard the Four Courts with artillery shells in an attempt to remove the anti-Treaty IRA.
 This was the start of the Irish Civil War.

 The death of Sir Henry Wilson caused a furor in London.
 Lloyd George, the Prime Minister, sent a letter to Collins saying that the 'ambiguous position' of the Provisional Government with regard to the IRA in the Four Courts could no longer be tolerated.
-The British cabinet met the day after the assassination and agreed that Collins' reply had not given a 'definite enough commitment' to disperse the Four Courts occupation.
+The British cabinet met the day after the assassination and agreed that Collins's reply had not given a 'definite enough commitment' to disperse the Four Courts occupation.
 They ordered Nevil Macready, commander of the British garrison still in Dublin, to attack the Four Courts, whose republican garrison they blamed for the shooting of Wilson.
-The plan was put on hold at the last minute when Macready advised the government, on 26 June, to give Collins' Provisional Government one more chance to act against the Four Courts.
+The plan was put on hold at the last minute when Macready advised the government, on 26 June, to give Collins's Provisional Government one more chance to act against the Four Courts.

 Collins himself was in Cork at the time of the crisis.
 President Arthur Griffith and military officer Emmet Dalton met with British officials to discuss 'the continued occupation of the Four Courts by the Irregulars under Rory O'Connor'.
 There is little documentation of the decision taken by the Provisional Government, headed by Collins, to attack the Four Courts; Historian Michael Hopkinson writes, 'the scarcity of evidence is explained by the acute sensitivity of the subject, both at the time and since'.
 When Collins arrived back in Dublin, his forces began to act against the anti-Treatyites.
 On 27 June they arrested anti-Treaty IRA officer Leo Henderson as he was enforcing the Belfast Boycott by seizing cars.
 In retaliation the anti-Treaty IRA men abducted J. J. "Ginger" O'Connell, a Free State general, and held him in the Four Courts.